WHU-AISE/TVDiag/README.md

 ### TVDiag: A Task-oriented and View-invariant Failure Diagnosis Framework with Multimodal Data

 TVDiag is a multimodal failure diagnosis framework designed to locate the root cause and identify the failure type in microservice-based systems.
-This repository is the basic implementation of TVDiag.
+This repository offers the core implementation of TVDiag.

 ## Project Structure